FilipNest/Synthy/readme.md

 You can set a cut off point and resonance/q factor for each oscillator step.
 These are raw values and can lead to unpredictable things.

-You can randomise the pitch and volume by using two consequtive digits (for amount of randomness followed by each other) 70 for very random freqency and regular volume.
+You can randomise the pitch and volume by using two consecutive digits (for amount of randomness followed by each other) 70 for very random frequency and regular volume.

 ##Song mode